vippsas/vipps-recurring-api/vipps-recurring-api.md

 This is the same both for our production and test environment.
 Subsequent attempts are made according to the `retryDays` specified.

-**Note:** Payments _might_ get processed any time during the day (07:00 UTC - 23:59 UTC) due to special circumstances requiring it.

-**Note:** Since payments _can_ be processed any time (07:00UTC - 23:59 UTC) it is advisable to fetch the charge at/after 00:00 UTC the day after the last retry day to be sure you get the last status.

 When a charge has reached its `due` date, the status of the charge will be `DUE` until the charge is successful, for as long as the merchant has specified with `retryDays`.
+On other words: There are no status updates while Vipps is attempting to charge.

 **Important:** Vipps does not "leak" the customers' information about insufficient funds, blocked cards, etc. Users are informed about all such problems in Vipps, which is the only place they can be corrected.
 The merchant's customer service should always ask the user to check in Vipps if a charge has failed.

+**Please note:** Payments _might_ get processed any time during the day (07:00 UTC - 23:59 UTC) due to special circumstances requiring it.

+**Please note:** Since payments _can_ be processed any time (07:00UTC - 23:59 UTC)
+it is advisable to fetch the charge at/after 00:00 UTC the day after the last retry day to be sure you get the last status.

 ### Charge retries

 Vipps will retry the charge for the number of days specified in `retryDays`.
 The maximum number of `retryDays` is 14.

 Retry days are not tied to the agreement’s interval.
 This means that a charge can be retried for a maximum of 14 days even though the next interval has started.
 For example, an agreement with daily interval can have a charge retried for multiple days, and it is possible to create new daily charges while others are still retrying.

 The status of a charge will be `DUE` while Vipps is taking care of business, from the `due` date until the charge has succeeded, or until the `retryDays` have passed without a successful charge.
 The final status will be `CHARGED` or `FAILED`.
-See the API documentation for more details.

 See: [Charge states](#charge-states).